Alcove Walks and GKM Theory for Affine Flags: Introduction

 \subsection{Acknowledgements}

 This work was heavily influeced by countless related conversations with Arun Ram, Petra Schwer, and Anne Thomas, on many variations and generalizations of the alcove walks considered in this paper.
 All of our figures were produced in Sage, and we thank the Sage combinatorics developers who have implemented useful features of alcove walks which we are pleased to illustrate \cite{SageMath, Sage-combinat}.
+We also gratefully acknowledge the close reading of several anonymous referees who contributed to many improvements throughout the paper.

 The authors gratefully acknowledge a variety of funding sources and institutions, which provided excellent opportunities for the authors to discuss the project.
 EM was partially supported by NSF Grants DMS-1600982 and DMS-2202017.
 EM and KT gratefully acknowledge the support of the Max-Planck-Institut f\"ur Mathematik, which hosted two long-term sabbatical visits by EM, in addition to a collaborative visit by KT, jointly funded by EM's Simons Collaboration Grant 318716.
 EM and KT also spent two weeks at the Institute for Advanced Study in the Summer Collaborators Program.
-This work was not supported by C.H.~Robinson, as it is not related to freight or logistics.